ZACKLEON/TDAE/README.md

 Formally, the proposed framework can be implemented like a nonlinear geological inversion by thinking of the data generator as the forward operator.

 ## Notice
 The implementation of this code is based on python and matlab.
+The used environment is python3.8, tensorflow2.2, and matlab202b.
 There are two things to note when running this code.
-1. You need to install matlab engine in the corresponding python environment, and then "import matlab" and "import.engine.
+1. You need to install matlab engine in the corresponding python environment, and then "import matlab" and "import.engine".
 2. The absolute paths in "patching.m", "unpatching.m", and "nlcc.m" need to be set correctly according to your device.

+Once you have done this, you can run "TDAE.ipynb" in the jupyter notebook

 It is important that yc_patch.m, yc_patch_inv.m, yc_patch3d.m, and yc_patch3d_inv.m come from "Fast dictionary learning for noise attenuation of multidimensional seismicdata", and introduced in detail in [https://github.com/chenyk1990/reproducible_research](https://github.com/chenyk1990/reproducible_research)